 Understanding Cyberbullying and How to Deal With It

-Cyberbullying is when someone bullies another person using the internet or digital devices.
-It can happen through text messages, social media, emails, or online games.
-The bully could be someone the same age as the victim or even an adult.
+Cyberbullying happens when someone uses the internet or digital devices to bully another person.
+It can occur through text messages, social media, emails, or online games.
+The bully could be a peer or even an adult.
 When adults are involved, it's often called cyberharassment or cyberstalking.

-Cyberbullying can be just as painful as face-to-face bullying.
-Sometimes, it can feel worse.
-That’s because it can happen anytime, even when a child is at home.
-Also, the bully can hide their identity, which makes it harder to stop.
+Cyberbullying can be just as painful as face-to-face bullying, and sometimes even worse because it can happen anytime — even at home.
+The anonymity of the internet can make it harder to stop.

 What Cyberbullying Looks Like

-There are many ways someone can be cyberbullied.
+Cyberbullying can take many forms.
 Here are some common examples:

 - Sending mean or hurtful messages through texts or chat apps